HammyPig/oracle/rules.md

 ## Setting Up

-Each player is handed a health bar card and a their role card at random.
+Each player is handed a health bar card and their role card at random.

 Shuffle and pile the rest of the cards into the centre for players to pick up from.